switchless-io/docs/docs/author/Anzal.md

 # Anzal
+## About

-List of notes written by Anzal
+## Notes contributed by Anzal
+Search for #anzal to see all notes contributed by Anzal.